Updated November 2021

 Masonry is found in every home and must be maintained to remain effective.
 If you have signs of damage such as cracks, missing mortar between bricks, or missing bricks, your home is at risk for leaks.
 Common areas to check for damage include your chimney, as well as the brick façade of your home, and windowsills.
 If you notice damage, a professional mason has the skills to make repairs and ensure the size, colour and texture of your existing masonry is matched.
 By simply sealing up nooks and cracks properly you can save money on your energy costs.
 Repairing the small openings also helps keep pests out and reduces the risk for further damage.

 These winter home maintenance tips can help protect your home from winter damage.
-If you would like to learn more about winter home maintenance and exterior upgrades to protect your home, get a quote from the experts today.
+If you would like to learn more about winter home maintenance and home exterior upgrades to protect your investment, get a quote from the experts at Weaver today.